-'Mission Impossible' Fails At One Mission: Depicting A Medical Camp
+'Mission Impossible' Fails At The Mission To Depict A Medical Camp

 "The health concerns there are quite similar to Kashmir," she says.
 "There's lots of snow, roads are nonexistent or really narrow and that makes it hard for people to access health care."

-We asked Khan, who currently manages grants for health-care projects for girls and women for Amref Health Africa UK, to truth squad some of the health-themed scenes in the film and to share a bit about what health care is like in the region.
+We asked Khan, who currently manages grants for health care projects for girls and women for Amref Health Africa UK, to truth-squad some of the health-themed scenes in the film and to share a bit about what health care is like in the region.
 This interview has been edited for length and clarity.

 To viewers who haven't watched the film yet — there are some spoilers ahead!

 There's a scene in the film where Ethan Hunt, played by Tom Cruise, is in a medical camp in Kashmir, a territory that borders China, India and Pakistan.
-Health workers had just finished an immunization campaign.
+Health workers there have just finished an immunization campaign.
 Is that a normal activity in this part of the world?

 Yes.
 When I was in Skardu, we worked with local health workers to raise awareness for the importance of vaccines and all the diseases [they] can protect you against: diphtheria, polio, whooping cough, TB, tetanus.
 We set up vaccination camps in hard-to-reach areas to help people access the vaccines.